atomjump/livewiki/README.md

 You can add and remove any number of forums quickly at the bottom.
 Then start typing in each forum and communicating with your fellow team members.

+## Demo

+A demo is available at https://atomjump.com/demo/livewiki/